aphan17/autos/README.md

 ```

 - Note that no two technicians can have the same "employee_id", doing so will raise an error!
+- Employee_id is an integer value.
+Using characters will raise an error!

 LIST TECHNICIANS: Following this endpoint will get a list of all technicians that are currently employed.
 As this is a GET request, no data needs to be provided.
 Example of the Return Value:
 ```